DWI and Driving-Related Legal Problems

 You can set up a free consultation with one of the best Minnesota DWI Lawyers about your case.

-Yes, Minnesota drunk driving laws (Minnesota dwi laws) are harsh, but Minnesota DWI lawyer Gallagher can use his education, skill and experience to work hard to ensure that justice may be done, and that the laws will be enforced fairly, on behalf of the people he represents.
-Gallagher strives to be one of the best DUI attorneys in the area.
-Thomas Gallagher has been fighting, and winning these cases for over 30 years.
+Yes, Minnesota DUI laws are harsh.
+But Minnesota DWI lawyer Gallagher can use his education, skill and experience to defend you.
+Gallagher works hard for the people he represents.
+He works for justice , and fair enforcement of the laws.
+Gallagher strives for excellence.
+He is one of the best DUI attorneys in the area.

 • Minnesota Felony DWI cases (for example, fourth in ten years; presumptive three-year prison sentence).